Geothermal energy in Ukraine: Potential

 Ukraine has considerable geothermal resources that can be used mainly for heat supply.
 There are also prospects for binary geothermal power plant initiatives based on existing wells at abandoned oil and gas fields.

 Ukraine has a good potential for the development of geothermal energy.
 This is due to thermogeological features of the relief and features of the geothermal resources of the country.
+Along with this, Ukraine hosts a feed-in-tariff for geothermal energy and legal framework decreases taxes of imported geothermal equipment.
 However, at present, scientific, geological, exploratory and practical work in Ukraine is concentrated only on the geothermal resources that are represented by thermal waters.
 According to various estimates, the economically expedient energy resource of thermal waters of Ukraine is up to 8.4 million tons of oil equivalent per year.
+This can also be equated to an estimated 4.38x10^6 kWh/year of energy potential.

+Geothermal power's usage can be tracked back to its initiation in the 70s.
 Practical development of thermal waters in Ukraine was carried out in the temporarily occupied territory of the Autonomous Republic of Crimea, where 11 geothermal circulating systems were constructed, using modern technologies for the extraction of geothermal heat from the earth.
-All geothermal installations worked at the research and industrial stage.

 Large reserves of thermal waters were also found on the territory of Chernihiv, Poltava, Kharkiv, Lugansk and Sumy regions.
 Hundreds of wells that have discovered thermal water and are in conservation can be restored for their further exploitation as a system for extracting geothermal heat.

-In calculating the amount of possible consumption of low-temperature geothermal resources in the geoclimatic conditions of different regions of Ukraine, it should be taken into account that their intense exploitation can lead to a decrease in the temperature of the soil massif and its rapid depletion.
-It is necessary to support such a level of use of geothermal energy, which would allow exploiting the source of energy resources without harming the environment.
-For each region of Ukraine there is a certain maximum intensity of extraction of geothermal energy, which can be sustained over a long time.

-According to the November 2011 National Renewable Energy Action Plans, the amount of energy produced by geothermal plants should increase significantly by 2020, with an expected volume of heat production of 2 630.7 thousand tp, with an intermediate target in 1 348,1 thousand t.p. by 2015.
-To achieve the goals, significant investments in production and heating networks would be required.
-Thus, the question of the policy of stimulation to give clear advantages to geothermal heat over heat from fossil fuels is actual, that is, the policy should work ahead.
+The highest potential for geothermal energy is primarily concentrated in the east, west, and south regions of Ukraine.
+There is a medium-level geothermal gradient that Ukraine exhibits which proceeds from west to east with the western-most regions being the most promising for geothermal potential.
+Most of the promising regions in Ukraine lay upon tectonically unique locations that all have depressions leading to promising geothermal potential.
+Other notable conditions that cause areas of Ukraine to be geothermally promising are areas previously used to extract gas, low density condensate, and oil in some cases as these are generally filled with water during operation.

+In 2023, Geosciences Barcelona hosted a conference detailing a report titled "Future of Geothermal Energy in Ukraine".
+The GEO3BCN report concluded that Ukraine has a surfeit of geothermal resources already present.
+If properly taken advantage of it is expected that 90 billion kWh/year can be harnessed which is the equivalent to 10 billion cubic meters of gas.